tounsoo/stylex-ui-lib/README.md

+> [!WARNING]
+> This project is WIP

+# stylex-ui-lib-template
-# Quick start template for StyleX backed React UI library
+This is a quick start template for React UI library that uses StyleX for styling